Lexington, Massachusetts, USA

 Radar images courtesy Weather Underground / Intellicast.

-UV Index forecast high for today: 2 Low
+UV Index forecast high for today: 9 Very High

 Current (Measured): 0.0 None